nest/nestml/doc/nestml_language.rst

 has to be stated in the ``initial_values`` block.
 If the initial values are not defined in ``initial_values`` it is assumed that they are zero and unit checks are no longer possible, thus an error message is generated.

 The content of spike and current buffers can be used by just using their plain names.
-NestML takes care behind the scenes that the buffer location at the current simulation time step is used.
+NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.

 Inline expressions
 ^^^^^^^^^^^^^^^^^^